frafdez/chatterkb-www/_posts/2024-12-20-ai-tools-for-lawyers-practical-guide.markdown

 ## Introducing ChatterKB: Your Partner in Legal Intelligence

 Even with the best AI tools, legal teams must still navigate a tide of complex documents and data.
-ChatterKB helps by:
+ChatterKB helandings by:

 - Converting complex documents into simple, actionable reports
 - Saving time by eliminating manual document review